Seven uncapped players in Scotland women's squad

 Bryan Easson's side finished last in the 2022 Six Nations and have lost their past nine matches in all competitions.

-"We are entering a fresh, exciting period for the Scotland Women programme, with professional contracts in place, new faces to the squad and management team and a new Rugby World Cup cycle beginning," said the head coach.
+"We are entering a fresh, exciting period for the Scotland Women programme, with professional contracts in place, new faces to the squad and management team and a new Rugby World Cup cycle beginning," the head coach said.

 "We have a good mix of experienced and younger players, so will be exciting to see what the group are capable of over the coming weeks."